National leader Judith Collins on political poll, roading project in Palmerston North

 Collins said they can still win the seat for Palmerston North as they have always almost got there on the party vote.

-"I think there's about a 300 majority at the moment on the party vote that shows me there's a lot of National based people living in this electorate."
+"I think there's about a 300 majority at the moment on the party vote that shows me there's a lot of National-based people living in this electorate."

 New roading project